-If you blog regularly, you would know that resizing images is one of the best ways to get past image dimension and file size restrictions.
+If you blog regularly, you would know that resizing images is one of the best ways to get past image dimensions and file size restrictions.
 A resized image is not always as good for the eyes though and can even look unreadable at times.
 If you read often on the internet, you may have also come across the lens zoom effect on screenshots that many blogs use.
 It is one of the best ways to enhance a resized screenshot.
 Not to mention it also looks cool.
-So today we’re going to show you how to easily create lens zoom effect on screenshots.
+So today we’re going to show you how to easily create a lens zoom effect or magnifying glass effect on screenshots using photo editors like Photoshop and GIMP.

 Create Lens Zoom Effect in Adobe Photoshop